Kythera-Pather/mast-ice-task-4/README.md

 ---

-The cutomer can check out all the car available.
-Seeing the make , modal, price for the day and even a picture of what it looks like.
+The customer can check out all the car available.
+Seeing the make, modal, price for the day and even a picture of what it looks like.
 When they press the select button it will show them a modal popup.
-The admin can also enter this page from the login with a different username and password
+The admin can also enter this page from the login with a different username and password.

 ---